 Water Softener Maintenance Can Prevent These Woes!

-As you can see, it’s no fun to discover your water softener needs service.
+As you can see, it’s no fun to discover you need your water softener serviced.
 Therefore, the best strategy for avoiding these problems is scheduling regular water softener maintenance.
 That way, you can prevent these issues before they occur!

-At Angel Water, we have been servicing water softeners in Barrington and the surrounding region for nearly 50 years.
-In that time, we’ve found that the best way to keep your softener working well is by having it serviced at least once a year.
+At Angel Water, we have been servicing water softeners in Barrington and the surrounding region for over 50 years.
+In that time, we’ve worked with everything from Kenmore water softeners to cutting-edge EcoWater models.
+As a result, we’ve found that the best way to keep your softener working well is by having it serviced at least once a year.